OhioIoT-ESP32-WiFi-Examples/Intro-To-Events/README.md

 <image src="https://www.ohioiot.com/images/arduino_ide_friendly.png" width=60px ></image>

+1. copy the wifi_tools library to your Arduino *libraries/* folder
+2. copy the code from *src/main.cpp* into your sketch
+3. update the WiFi credentials in your sketch

 ```
 arduino/
 		│
 		├── libraries/
-		│   └── wifi_tools/            <-- put the wifi_tools folder from this repo here
+		│   └── wifi_tools/            <-- copy the lib/wifi_tools folder and paste it here
 		│      	├── wifi_tools.cpp
 		│       └── wifi_tools.h
 		│
-		└── [your_sketch]/             <-- your sketch
+		└── [your_sketch]/
-			└── [your_sketch].ino
+			└── [your_sketch].ino		<-- put the contents from src/main.cpp here
 ```
-Copy the contents from main.cpp into Arduino IDE and it will work, once the library has been copied into your shared *libraries/* folder

 ## About